 Centroamericanto Fest was founded by Salvadoran singer-songwriter Mauricio Callejas and it is put together every year with the help of Teresita Ramos as co-chair and by a group of enthusiast volunteers who strive to represent the values and traditions of Central American culture with dignity and professionalism.
 The festival started as a natural extension of a Central American music portal "centroamericanto.net" which was published by Mauricio back in 2003.
-"Centroamericanto.net" was offered web presence to hundreds of musicians from Central America and helped promoting their work on a Pre-Facebook world.
+"Centroamericanto.net" offered web presence to hundreds of musicians from Central America and helped to promote their work on a Pre-Facebook world.

 During the first years of this venture, connections were made between artists from different countries and different music influences.
 The portal received material from established artists and upcoming singers and bands.
 The first attempt of a jointed appareance happened in El Salvador in 2005 at "La Luna Casa y Arte".
-It was not promoted as a festival, but looking back it was the first Centroamericanto Fest.
+It was not promoted as a festival, but looking back, that was the first Centroamericanto Fest.
 Some of the acts that performed that night include the legendary Yolocamba I Ta (shown in the picture), Los de A Pie, Grupo Trova and Esteban Monge from Costa Rica.

 This project is supported in part by the Cultural Arts Division of the City of Austin Economic Development Department